 Lyford played a critical role in helping establish the Gary and Mary West Foundation in 2006.
 Under her leadership, the Gary and Mary West Foundation has awarded more than 534 grants totaling nearly $212 million for applied medical research and community support and social services for seniors and their caregivers.
 Lyford also leads the Gary and Mary West Health Institute as it conducts applied medical research on a wide range of issues affecting healthcare costs and seniors.

-Lyford has spearheaded the development of innovative healthcare delivery systems that serve as national care models of excellence, including San Diego’s first Geriatric Emergency Unit; and the new, first of its kind Gary and Mary West Senior Dental Center in downtown San Diego, which provides high-quality, affordable dental care integrated with health and wellness services for lower-income seniors.
-These and other care models are supported by various research initiatives with collaborators that include the American Geriatrics Society, University of California San Diego Health System, Mount Sinai in New York, Brown University and Northwestern University.
+Lyford has spearheaded the development of innovative healthcare delivery systems that serve as national care models of excellence, including the Gary and Mary West Senior Emergency Care Unit at UC San Diego Health, California’s first nationally-accredited facility.
+Additionally, she oversaw the development of the first of its kind Gary and Mary West Senior Dental Center, which is co-located in a popular senior community center in downtown San Diego, to ensure low-income seniors have access to high-quality, affordable dental care integrated with health and wellness services.
+These and other care models are supported by various research initiatives with collaborators that include the American Geriatrics Society, UC San Diego Health, Mount Sinai in New York, Brown University, and Northwestern University.

 In 2019, Lyford was appointed for a three-year term as a commissioner on the California Commission on Aging, advising the state’s governor and legislature, along with federal, state, and local agencies, on issues, policies, and regulations that affect California’s seniors.